Government Assistance for Single Parents With No Income

 You may get unemployment after caring for a new baby if you worked in a state with family-friendly laws.
 You only qualify once you are ready for work again.

-Around thirteen states, not all, say a “good reason” to leave or lose a job includes needing to care for a seriously ill family member.
+In around thirteen states, not all say that a “good reason” to leave or lose a job includes needing to care for a seriously ill family member.

 Disability Insurance